Graduate Program FAQs

 Placement durations are as follows:

-• Department of the House of Representatives placements are for three months.
+• Department of the House of Representatives placements are for up to six months.

-• Department of the Senate placements are for up to six months.
+• Department of the Senate placements are for six months.

-• Parliamentary Budget Office placements are from four to six months.
+• Parliamentary Budget Office placements are for up to nine months.

 When does the program commence?